juliuswiscmsba/AzurLane-Characters-Images-Analysis/README.md

 #### Problem:

-As a 4 four years azurlane commander(player) and a game lover, I want to figure out whether the characters images are similar in same faction or types and different from other factions and types.
-If there are some relationship, it may help the game company when designing characters.
+As a 4 four years Azur Lane commander(player) and a game lover, I want to figure out whether the characters' images are similar in the same faction or types and different from other factions and types.
+If there is some relationship, it may help the game company when designing characters.

 #### AzurLane Introduction (from wikipedia):